brandur/sorg/content/drafts/interfaces.md

     make them slow and unwieldy.</figcaption>
 </figure>

-I liked every one of these the first time I saw them.
+I liked every one of them the first time.
 The next five thousand times were less impressive.
 And the same goes for all the flourishes in this class -- they look great in screenshots and demos, but don't advance our ability to be productive; in fact, they do the opposite.

 <figure>
   <p>